G. LANCE CALKIN (1859/1936) - PAGE 1

 PARTRIDGE SHOOTING - A GOOD DAY OVER THE TURNIPS Drawn by Lance Calkin.
 A print, published in 'The Graphic' in an October issue of a year.
 But which year?
 The date is illegible in the image I can provide.
 Ex a long expired e-Bay item.
 Can anybody tell us more? another copy of the print was available here in Jan.
 2011.
 The item, for sale at U.S. 24.99, was withdrawn from sale.
 The vendor stated the publication date to be 1902.

 A Midday Rest in St Paul's London Drawn by Lance Calkin.
-A double page print, published in an 1895 issue of 'The Graphic'.
-Ex this Apl.
+A double page print, published in the Dec.
+21, 1895 issue of 'The Graphic'.
+Ex an Apl.
 2012 e-Bay item.
 The item, for sale at GBP 9.99 or U.S. 15.27, was withdrawn from sale.
+In Nov.
+2020, as this page is updated, copies of the print are e-Bay available - here & here.
 Can anybody tell us more?

 A 'Calkin' work - 'Salmon Poachers' - was featured in Illustrated London News, in its issue dated Apr.
 30, 1892, respecting works shown at the Royal Academy.
 Included was, I understand, 'Salmon Poachers'.
 Don Kurtz confirms that that title is correct, as per an 1892 Lance Calkin letter, a letter that you can in fact read via this Art Renewal link.
 Thank you Don!
 The most modest image I am able to provide is from an e-Bay item in Jun.
 2010 featuring 2 pages from that 'ILN' issue.
 Hopefully, one day, a good sized image of the work will emerge.

 THE END OF THE HOLIDAY SEASON : NIGGER MINSTRELS RETURNING TO LONDON FROM THE SEASIDE An illustration from an 1893 issue of 'The Graphic'.
 From an e-Bay item in Jun.
-2011 - here - in which the vendor ('wall-paperer' of Ilfracombe, U.K.) declines to use a word today considered to be most offensive.
+2011 in which the vendor declined to use a word today considered to be most offensive.
 A word which, however, seems to me to be appropriate in reporting the title of an image published in 1893.
 'Calkin' seems to have been unusually fond of train travel - many of his works above are illustrations set in compartments of English trains.
 The item, for sale at U.S. $12.00, was withdrawn from sale.

 THE WAR AND THE QUEEN'S SHILLING - A SCENE OUTSIDE ST. GEORGE'S BARRACKS An illustration from the Oct.
 28, 1899 issue of 'The Graphic'.
 From an e-Bay item in Jan.
-2011 - here.
+2011.
 The item, for sale at U.S. 24.99, was withdrawn from sale.

 THE DARK SIDE OF VICTORY - A DAILY SCENE AT THE WAR OFFICE A half-page illustration from a Nov.
 4, 1899 issue of 'The Graphic'.
 From an e-Bay item in Jan.
-2011 - here.
+2011.
 The item, offered at U.S. $18.69 was withdrawn from sale.

 LONDON OUT OF THE SEASON - A MID-DAY SCENE AT ST. PAUL'S CHURCHYARD An illustration from an 1897 issue of 'The Graphic'.
 From an e-Bay item in Apl.
-2012 - here.
-The item, listed at GBP 8.99 or U.S. $13.74, may have been withdrawn from sale.
+2012.
+The item may then have been withdrawn from sale.
+A copy of the print is available again, in Nov.
+2020, here.

 VOCALISTS OF TO-DAY An illustration from an 1892 issue of 'The Black and White', a U.K. weekly newspaper.
 An e-Bay item in early Apl.
 2013, now long gone.